manogyaguragai/Chatbot/README.md

 streamlit run chatbot.py
 ```

 This will start a local Streamlit server.
-Open your web browser and navigate to `http://localhost:8501` to interact with the chatbot.
+Click on the given link to interact with the chatbot.

 ## Code Overview